RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  * The Service Rigger
  * The Redis Enterprise Software operator

-Once you have created a private container registry, you will need to push these images to your private container registry.
-To push the images:
+Once you have created a private container registry, you will need to push all these images to your private container registry.
+In general, to push the images you must:

- 1. Pull the various images locally for Redis Enterprise and the operator.
+ 1. Pull the various images locally for the Redis Enterprise Software, Service Rigger, and the operator.
- 2. Tag the local images with the private container registry to which you are pushing prefixed onto the name.
+ 2. Tag the local images with the private container registry, repository, and version tag.
- 3. Push the newly tagged images named with the private container registry prefix.
+ 3. Push the newly tagged images.

 For example, here are the commands for pushing the images for Redis Enterprise Software and its operator to your private container registry: